bstarynk/bismon/README.md

 The `libbacktrace` is not independently packaged in Debian.
 I recommend building and installing it from its source code, or else (not recommended, :unamused: but doable) edit the `Makefile` to uses your system GCC compiler's one.

-`apt-get install markdown indent astyle`
+`apt-get install markdown indent astyle` and `apt-get install texlive texlive-full hevea`

 ## building ##